-Today's letter will deal with the subject of "worship".
-The first time "worship" is mentioned in the Bible is in Genesis 22:4: "On the third day Abraham looked up and saw the place in the distance.
+"On the third day Abraham looked up and saw the place in the distance.
 He said to his servants, 'stay here with the donkey while I and the boy go over there.
-We will worship and then we will come back to you" The Hebrew word translated as "worship" is "shaw-khaw".
-It means to bow down, crouch, and do obeisance.
+We will worship and then we will come back to you" (Gen. 22:4).

+This is the first time the word "worship" is found in the Bible.
+It is the Hebrew word "shawkhaw" which means to bow down, crouch, and do obeisance.
 The Greek word for "worship" is "proskuneo".
-Strong in his Exhaustive Concordance defines it as to crouch like a dog licking his master's hand.

-This is precisely what Abraham and Isaac were doing in worshiping God (See Gen. 22:1-19).
-They were bowing down before God in total submission to His will.
-I'm sure you know the story.
+Strong in his "Exhaustive Concordance" defines it as to fawn or crouch like a dog licking his master's hand.
+This is precisely what Abraham and Isaac were doing to God (See Gen. 22:1-19).
 Abraham had been commanded by God to take his son Isaac, whom he loved, and sacrifice him on one of the mountains of Moriah.
-With total trust and obedience, like a dog licking his master's hand, Abraham and Isaac went to that mountain and "worshiped" the Lord.
+With total trust and obedience Abraham and Isaac "worshiped" the Lord.
 They arose early in the morning to begin the three day journey.
 In addition to Isaac, Abraham also took with him a donkey, wood for the burnt offering, and two servants.
-Isaac was old enough to carry the wood and also old enough to rebel against being sacrificed, but he did not rebel.
-Isaac too "worshiped" the Lord.
+Isaac was old enough to rebel but did not.
+He too "worshiped" the Lord.
 Note!
 Abraham said to his servants: "we" will "worship" and then "we" will come back to you.
-Abraham reasoned that God could raise Isaac from the dead (Heb.
-11:19).
-Abraham therefore built an altar, perhaps at the very place where Jesus would later be crucified.
-Isaac submitted to God and allowed his father to bind him and place him on the altar.
+Isaac even carried the wood for the burnt offering.
+Isaac allowed his father to bind him and place him on the altar.
 The story, as you know, has a happy ending.
 Just at the time Abraham was about to slay his son, an angel of the Lord called out from heaven and stopped him.
 The angel showed him a ram to sacrifice that was caught by it's horns in a thicket.
 Thus Isaac was spared and "Abraham believed God, and it was credited unto him as righteousness, and he was called the friend of God" (Ja.
 2:23).

-As we have said, the "worship" of God involves complete love, trust, and obedience.
-It is like a loving dog crouching down and licking his master's hand.
+The "worship" of God involves complete love, trust, and obedience.
+It is like an ever dog crouching down and licking his master's hand.
 In this regard let us consider a lawyer named George Graham Vest (1830-1904), and his most famous case that involved the death of a dog.

 It all began on the night of Oct.
 18, 1869 when a dog named Old Drum, was shot and killed by Leonidas Hornsby.
 The dog belonged to Charles Burden.
 Hornsby was his neighbor and brother-in-law.
-Hornsby had recently lost several sheep to dogs and vowed to kill the first dog he found on his property.
+He had recently lost several sheep to dogs and vowed to kill the first dog he found on his property.
 Old Drum thus became his victim.
-Burden could not let the death of his beloved dog go unpunished and took his brother-in-law to court.
+Burden could not let the death of his faithful dog go unpunished and sued his brother-in-law.

 The case of "Burden vs. Hornsby" was tried three different times.
 The final trial was conducted in the Johnson Country Circuit Court in Warrensburg, Mo. on Sept.
 23, 1870.
-It was at this trial that Burden sought the services of attorney George Graham Vest.
-It was then that Vest delivered his now famous "Eulogy on a Dog" that touched the hearts of the jury as well as dog lovers all over the world.
+It was at this trial that Burden sought the services of George Graham Vest.
+It was then that Vest delivered his now famous "Eulogy on a Dog" that touched the hearts of the jury as well as dog lovers all around the world.